1997–98 South Pacific cyclone season: Seasonal outlooks

-Ahead of the season officially starting on November 1, the Governor of American Samoa reported that traditionalists were forecasting a hurricane to affect American Samoa, during the season after the big breadfruit and mango harvest that the island nation had experienced.
-The Cook Islands Meteorological Service and National Disasters Committee warned islanders that they could expect the "worst cyclone season in years" and urged residents to get prepared.
-On November 27, New Zealand's National Institute of Water and Atmospheric Research (NIWA), issued a press release, which predicted that because of the strong El Niño phenomenon, there would be more tropical cyclones than average.
-In particular they predicted that due to the strong El Niño, countries within the western part of the basin were likely to see fewer tropical cyclones during the season than countries within the eastern part of the basin.
-The Southern Cook Islands, Tonga, Tuvalu and French Polynesia, were predicted to have an increased risk, while Fiji was forecast to have an average risk of being affected by a tropical cyclone.
+Ahead of the season officially starting on November 1, the Governor of American Samoa reported that traditionalists were forecasting a hurricane to affect American Samoa during the season after the big breadfruit and mango harvest that the island nation had experienced.
+The Cook Islands Meteorological Service and National Disasters Committee warned islanders that they could expect the "worst cyclone season in years" and urged residents to prepare.
+On November 27, New Zealand's National Institute of Water and Atmospheric Research (NIWA) issued a press release, which predicted that because of the strong El Niño phenomenon, there would be more tropical cyclones than average.
+In particular, they predicted that due to the strong El Niño, countries within the western part of the basin were likely to see fewer tropical cyclones during the season than countries within the eastern part of the basin.
+The Southern Cook Islands, Tonga, Tuvalu and French Polynesia were predicted to have an increased risk, while Fiji was forecast to have an average risk of being affected by a tropical cyclone.
 NIWA also reported that Cyclone Martin's impact on the Northern Cook Islands was an early sign of what could be expected during the season, because the system had occurred further east than normal.
-In mid-December, the Cook Islands Meteorological Service director commented to the media that from now on, by the time cyclones reached Rarotonga would have lost their intensity, while a spokesperson for NIWA commented that holidaymakers heading for the Pacific had a little chance of running into a cyclone as the damaging core of the cyclone was expected to be over the ocean, while some cyclones were expected to be relatively weak.
-It was also noted that collectively the Pacific Islands Meteorological Services were bracing for up to 15 tropical cyclones during the season, compared to 12 during an average season.
+In mid-December, the Cook Islands Meteorological Service director commented to the media that from now on, by the time cyclones reached Rarotonga, they would have lost their intensity, while a spokesperson for NIWA commented that holidaymakers heading for the Pacific had little chance of running into a cyclone as the damaging core of the cyclone was expected to be over the ocean, while some cyclones were expected to be relatively weak.
+It was also noted that collectively the Pacific Islands Meteorological Services were collectively bracing for up to 15 tropical cyclones during the season, compared to 12 during an average season.